Hydrogen leads plans for green recovery from Covid-19

 Regulatory reform is the biggest challenge facing renewables.
 Merging renewable energy, primarily photovoltaic solar power, into power grids requires policy adjustments and new regulations.

 This includes ensuring grid flexibility and stability, integrating new technologies such as battery storage and electric vehicles, and establishing commercially attractive business models.
 Another challenge is to break the link between electricity and water production that is hard-coded into the region’s utilities.

-The report provides a comprehensive country-by-country review of the renewable energy sector across the Mena region with in-depth analysis of projected investments, policy and legislative frameworks, and the projects planned and under way.
+Middle East Renewables 2021 is the latest research report from MEED.
+It provides a comprehensive country-by-country review of the renewable energy sector across the Mena region with an in-depth analysis of projected investments, policy and legislative frameworks, and the projects planned and underway.

 It also details the key government bodies driving the development of renewables in each country.

-The report is a valuable asset for anyone seeking to do business in the Middle East’s energy sector that will help in shaping business development and strategy in the region.
+The report a valuable asset for anyone doing business in the Middle East energy sector.